 - Close three of the four existing subway entrances, replacing them with new surface-level, signal-controlled pedestrian crossings

 - Improve facilities for cyclists travelling through the junction with segregated cycle lanes and separate traffic signals

 - Build a lift connecting the public space to the subway retail concourse, replacing the subway ramps

 We have started some preparatory work to make sure that the main transformation can start on time.
 Our initial investigations include:

 - Recording in detail the condition of St. Agnes Well subway retail concourse

 - Excavating to confirm the location and depth of utilities in the area

 - Digging holes in the footway to confirm where we might plant trees and provide street furniture in the future

-The traffic impact will be kept to a minimum but may result in minor diversion for pedestrians and temporary lane closures.
+The impact on traffic will be kept to a minimum but minor diversions for pedestrians are needed.